benkehoe/aws-assume-role-lib/README.md

 # aws-assume-role-lib
 **Assumed role session chaining (with credential refreshing) for boto3**

-The typical way to use boto3 when programmatically assuming a role is to explicitly call [`sts.AssumeRole`](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/sts.html#STS.Client.assume_role) and use the returned credentials to create a new [`boto3.Session`](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/core/session.html).
+The typical way to use boto3 when programmatically assuming a role is to explicitly call [`sts.AssumeRole`](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/sts.html#STS.Client.assume_role) and use the returned credentials to create a new [`boto3.Session`](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/core/session.html) or client.
 It looks like this mess of code:

 ```python